 Wood windows: One of the leading reasons Auburn homeowners love wood windows is their natural look and feel.
 (We do live in one of the timber capitals of the world, after all!)
 Wood windows are strikingly beautiful and come in a wide variety of species and tones.
 They are easily updated with paint or staining.

 Vinyl windows: Once upon a time, vinyl windows only came in white.
 As vinyl windows have become more common, manufacturers have expanded their vinyl product options.
-Today, you can purchase vinyl windows in a variety of colors and styles.
+Today, you can purchase Vinyl windows in Bellevue, WA in a variety of colors and styles.

 Wood windows: When wood windows are installed, they do an excellent job of naturally insulating your home.
 However, wood holds excess moisture, which causes wood windows to warp and rot over time.
 (Moisture damage is a serious consideration in the Pacific Northwest.)
 Warped windows become drafty windows.
 With ongoing maintenance and repairs, wood windows can maintain their energy-efficient qualities.
 However, this requires diligent care.